boneyag/DL4NLP_ARES/README.md

 Once the repository is cloned to the local machine create following directories in the data directory:
 `clusters`, `embeddings`, `temp`, `wiki_dump`, and `wiki_index`.

+### Install requirements
+Use the requirements file to install the dependencies.
+`pip3 install -r requirements.txt`

 ### Directory structre

 `data` contains sample input corpus, input file generated according to UKB accepted format, and UKB results files.